A. Solomon’s apostasy.

 a.
 When Solomon was old, that his wives turned his heart after other gods: Age did not make Solomon wiser.
 He seemed to be wiser in his youth, and old age hardened the sinful tendencies that were present in his younger days.
 Age and experience should make us more godly and wise, but they do not automatically do so.

 b.
 His heart was not loyal to the Lord his God: Solomon is a contrast to those who did fully follow the Lord.
 This phrase is used in a positive sense of three men in the Old Testament: Joshua and Caleb (Numbers 32:11-12, Deuteronomy 1:36, Joshua 14:8-9, 14), and here of David.
-Solomon is conspicuous as someone who did not wholly follow the Lord.
+Solomon was conspicuous as someone who did not wholly follow the Lord.

 c.
 As was the heart of his father David: Solomon had more than one wife and David had more than one wife (fifteen, according to 1 Chronicles 3:1-9).
 David spiritually survived this failing and Solomon did not survive it.